10kinthebag/TIKTOKGIVEMETHEW/README.md

 **Custom Pipeline**
 A custom `ReviewClassificationPipeline` integrates rule-based filters with ML models to classify reviews.
 It evaluates inputs for spam, advertisement content, rants, or irrelevant information, returning a classification status, confidence score, reasoning, and the method used.

+**Tensorflow Keras**
+A pre-trained image classification model that evaluates the relevancy of the images provided by reviewers to the focus or interest of their review.

 ## **Datasets & Assets:**

 ## **Libraries & Frameworks:**